 Note the Family Apartment is of simpler design and on the ground floor with 2 levels: on the ground level there is a small living room which also a sofabed (5th possible guest) and handicapped-access bathroom.
 There is a wooden staircase to the upper level, which offers a king size room and a twin room.
 There are windows in all the bedrooms (not the bathroom) and lots of light, but no particular view.

-Our dinner was exceptional; the best meal we had during our 10-day tour of Tuscany and Umbria, which is quite an accolade.
+Our dinner was exceptional; the best meal we had during our 10-day tour of Tuscany and Umbria.
 It began with courgette flowers, filled with ricotta cheese and lightly fried in batter - beautiful to look at, light and flavoursome.
 Next up came a carpaccio of salmon with a parmesan crisp, which was wonderfully fresh.
 The homemade spaghetti with squid ink and calamari was divine; the pork served 3 ways was slightly too adventurous for my palate, but my husband loved it.
 We finished with seasonal fruits with gelatinous wine and almond ice cream - a fitting conclusion to an excellent meal.

 Wine-wise, we sampled the Palazzone Compo del Guardino - an easy white made of 5 local grapes; the Piviere Sangiovese 2006 - a gorgeous, deep smoky red; and the Muffa Nobilis pudding wine - a lovely, syrup-y, moreish treat.
 You can buy bottles to take home at reception (we did).

-On balmy evenings, dinners are served on the outdoor terrace - a beautiful space framed by white rosebeds, with views of Orvieto in the distance, and the sun setting as you sit down.
-Lodovico and Patrizia formally serve, advise, and chat to guests in their easy hospitable manner.
-Should it be too cold, meals are served in a low-lit dining room (The Enoteca), where tables are elegantly set with white linen runners, a small posy of flowers, and sparkling silver cutlery.
+On balmy evenings, dinners are served on the beautiful outdoor terrace, framed by white rosebeds, with views of Orvieto in the distance, and the sun setting.
+Cristana and Giovanni Dubini chat to guests in their easy hospitable manner.
+Should it be too cold, meals are served in a low-lit dining room (The Enoteca), where tables are elegantly set.

-Dinners are available every day except Sunday, thus giving you the opportunity to eat out in lovely Orvieto.
-Ask Lodovico for his recommendations.
+Dinners are available every day except Monday, thus giving you the opportunity to eat out in lovely Orvieto.
+Ask for recommendations.
 Lunches are by request only.

 Breakfast is also a joy, out among the lavender, myrtle and white roses.
 There's a wonderful Italian spread of homemade pastries, a decadent cherry jam tart, toasted ciabatta served with local ricotta, and fresh fruit salad.
 Jams are homemade - fig, wild plum, orange and lemon - and as you'd expect, the coffee is jolly good.